AmazinAxel/room-LEDs/README.md

-# 💡 Desk LED controller
+# 💡 micro:bit LED controller

 This Python script uses a micro:bit as a controller to send signals to an LED strip.
 The micro:bit display is used to show a preview of the mode and color.

-# Background history (why?)
+## Background history (why?)

-I got this inexpensive LED strip as an arcade prize, but didn't like the limited functionality of the funky IR remote.
-I use this LED strip around my desk for ambiance to make my atmosphere cozier depending on the type of vibe I'm trying to create, like a focus vibe, gaming vibe, or a chill vibe.
-I had a micro:bit laying around so I decided to use it as an easy way to change the LED colors using the micro:bit display.
+I got this inexpensive LED strip as an arcade prize, but didn't like the limited functionality of the janky IR remote.
+It didn't have ambient color-fading abilities and I didn't like the pre-defined colors.
+I use this LED strip around my bed backboard for ambiance to make the atmosphere cozier.
+A micro:bit is an inexpensive controller and provides a 5x5 LED matrix display to show a preview of the selected theme, along with two buttons that are used to toggle the theme.
+The touch-capacative logo is used for enabling the rainbow fade mode, similar to what is seen on the remote.

-# ❓ How it works / how to set it up
+## ❓ How it works / how to set it up

 My LED strip has 4 pins for R, G, and B input and a single (3V?) power input.